Dempsy/dempsy/README.md

 Dempsy has been described as a distributed actor framework.
 While not strictly speaking an [actor](http://en.wikipedia.org/wiki/Actor_model) framework in the sense of [Erlang](http://www.erlang.org) or [Akka](http://akka.io) actors, in that actors typically direct messages directly to other actors, the Message Processors in Dempsy are "actor like POJOs" similar to Processor Elements in [S4](http://s4.io) and less so like Bolts in [Storm](https://github.com/nathanmarz/storm).
 Message processors are similar to actors in that Message processors act on a single message at a time, and need not deal with concurrency directly.
 Unlike actors, Message Processors also are relieved of the the need to know the destination(s) for their output messages, as this is handled inside Dempsy itself.

-The Actors model is an approach to concurrent programming that has the following features:
+The Actor model is an approach to concurrent programming that has the following features:

 * **Fine-grained processing**